-The Duke Division of Hand Surgery unites the expertise of faculty from surgery, plastic surgery, and orthopaedic surgery into a single group focused on offering the best possible treatment of patients who need hand and upper extremity surgery.
+The Duke Division of Hand Surgery combines the expertise of specialists in surgery, plastic surgery, and orthopaedic surgery to deliver comprehensive care for patients requiring hand and upper extremity procedures.

 Duke Hospital